obsidianmd/obsidian-help/en/Obsidian Sync/Obsidian Sync and third-party services.md

 5. After the vault has been copied, navigate back to **iCloud Drive → Obsidian**.
 6. Delete your vault folder.

-The next time you open Obsidian and the Vault switcher, your vault now has a vault icon instead of a cloud, indicating it's no longer on iCloud Drive.
+The next time you open Obsidian, your vault now has a vault icon instead of a cloud, indicating it's no longer on iCloud Drive.